Actionable Book Summary: This is Marketing by Seth Godin

 Commentary And My Personal Takeaway

-It’s difficult to find a book about marketing that’s good.
+It’s difficult to find a book about marketing that’s actually good.
 Well, This is Marketing by Seth Godin is really good.
-It’s actually one of the best books on this subject, at least in my opinion.
+It’s actually one of the best books on this subject, at least that’s my opinion.
 Easy to read with a lot of practical advice that you can implement immediately on your project.

 Often business books talk about how to increase your market share and how to convince more people to buy from you.
 This is Marketing by Seth Godin is all about creating value and making connections with your current and future customers.
 It’s about the long term success over the short term buzz that people will quickly forget about.
 “Seek to make a change” and “market an emotion” are the things I liked most.